 Canyoning in Vorarlberg was harder than my last experience in Tirol, and this time I faced more fears and came out of the other end (of a rushing pool of water) smiling and pumped full of adrenalin.
 What a day it was, getting to grips with Vorarlberg’s spectacular underworld of fun.
 Emerging from the short forest walk at the end, where we had painted our faces with mud stripes, we called ourselves the ‘Vorarlberg Warriors’ for our triumph in conquering nature.

-Hiking in Bregenzerwald – Alpine Preservation of Vorarlberg
+Hiking in Vorarlberg – Alpine Preservation of Bregenzerwald

 On a journey that took approximately three hours, the hike incorporated winding alpine pasture track with dense forest exploration, with a chance to admire the valley views high up at the half way point where we celebrated with a little Schnapps and a quick rest to admire our surroundings before hiking back down.